GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 * the change owner (since the change owner cannot be added as reviewer)
-* code owners that are annotated with [LAST_RESORT_SUGGESTION](backend-find-owners.html#lastResortSuggestion), except if dropping these code owners would make the suggestion result empty
+* code owners that are annotated with [LAST_RESORT_SUGGESTION](backend-find-owners.html#lastResortSuggestion), except if dropping these code owners would make the suggestion result empty or if these code owners are already reviewers of the change

 In addition, by default the change number is used as seed if none was specified.
 This way the sort order on a change is always the same for files that have the